A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: Introduction

-\textbf{Organisation of the paper.} This paper has three main parts and primarily uses a probabilistic approach.
-In Section 2, we study the existence of an invariant measure for the process $(m_t)_{t\geq 0}$, controlled by Equation \eqref{SMKV}, and provide conditions on potentials $V$ and $W$ for this existence.
-We also give moment estimate for the invariant measures.
-Section 3 examines the uniqueness of invariant measures under a uniformly convex confinement potential $V$, adapting known results without common noise.
+\textbf{Organisation of the paper.} This paper has three main parts.
+In Section \ref{sec:se2}, we study the existence of an invariant measure for the process $(m_t)_{t \geq 0}$, with dynamic given by Equation \eqref{eq:main}, and provide conditions on the potentials $V$ and $W$ for the existence of such an invariant measure.
+We also give moment estimates for the invariant measures.
+In Section \ref{se:se3}, we study the uniqueness of invariant measures with a uniformly convex confinement potential $V$, adapting known results without common noise.
 We also discuss the Ornstein-Uhlenbeck process with common noise, where the invariant measure can be explicitly described.
-In both Sections 2 and 3, we show uniform-in-time propagation of chaos and convergence to equilibrium.
-Section 4 explores the same topic for non-convex potential $V$ when $d=1$ or $\sigma=0$.
-Technical proofs are provided in the Appendix. ~\\
+Moreover, we demonstrate uniform-in-time propagation of chaos and convergence to equilibrium.
+Section \ref{sec:se4} explores the same topic for non-convex potential $V$ when $\sigma = 0$ and we prove that common noise can help to restore the uniqueness of the invariant measure.
+Technical proofs are provided in Appendix \ref{Appendix}. ~\\